-Throughout this section, we assume that Assumptions \ref{A} and \ref{B} \ref{B1} are satisfied.
-To establish the LDP stated in Theorem \ref{nspeed}, by \cite[Theorem 1.2.3]{Dupuis1997a}, we can equivalently verify the Laplace principle.
-In view of the rate function property of $\mathcal{I}_{\star}$ already established in Lemma \ref{lsc} and Lemma \ref{lem-ratepsi}, it suffices to show the following: for any bounded and continuous function $f$ on $S$, as $n\rightarrow\infty$, the Laplace principle
+Throughout this section, we assume that Assumption \ref{A} is satisfied.
+To establish the LDP stated in Theorem \ref{nspeed}, by \cite[Theorem 1.2.3] {Dupuis} we can equivalently verify the Laplace principle.
+For any probability measure $P$, we use $\mathbb{E}_{P}$ to denote the corresponding expectation, and for conciseness denote $\mathbb{E}_{\mathbb{P}}$ by $ \mathbb{E}$.
+In view of the rate function property of $\mathcal{I}_{\star }$ and $\mathcal{I}_{\star }^{\psi }$ already established in Lemmas \ref{lsc} and \ref{lem-ratepsi}, it suffices to show the following: for any bounded and continuous function $f$ on $S$, the Laplace principle